-Students are able to apply online at fafsa.gov.
+Students are able to apply online at studentaid.gov.
 After completing the FAFSA online, the students application information is processed by the U.S. Department of Education and sent electronically to Daemen University as a designated recipient.
 The Daemen University Title IV institution code number is 002808.

-Verification of Income
+Verification of FAFSA Information